Last updated: 01 Jul 2026

 - Vince Smart – Energy Efficiency and Conservation Authority

-The panel also features John Hancock acting as the Independent Chair.
+The panel also included John Hancock acting as the Independent Chair.

-The panel is participating primarily through a series of facilitated co-design workshops and by supporting the review of outputs, with Transpower retaining access to panel expertise through to implementation as needed.
+The panel has participated primarily through a series of three facilitated co-design workshops and by supporting the review of outputs.
+Transpower will retain access to panel expertise through to implementation as needed.

 | Workshop | Date | Theme |